-Figure 8 investigates the channels underlying these estimates by showing the contribution from housing assets and stocks to the overall two-year effect.
-As shown in Figure 8A, softer monetary policy increases the value of housing assets at all income levels and the magnitude of the effect is monotonically increasing in income: the estimated gain is around 20% of disposable income at the bottom of the income distribution and by around 50% of disposable income at the top.
+Figure 8 investigates the channels underlying these estimates by showing the contribution from housing assets and stocks to the overall two-year effect.38 As shown in Figure 8A, softer monetary policy increases the value of housing assets at all income levels and the magnitude of the effect is monotonically increasing in income: the estimated gain is around 20% of disposable income at the bottom of the income distribution and by around 50% of disposable income at the top.
 The positive income gradient is largely explained by ex ante differences in the ratio of housing assets to disposable income (see Table 1).
-Combining the estimates in the figure with statistics on the value of housing assets suggests that a one percentage point reduction in the policy rate increases the value of housing assets by 6-9%, slightly more at the top than at the bottom.
-Thus, the results suggest that the gradient in the estimated effects is mainly due to high-income households owning more real estate (relative to their disposable income) and to a lesser extent due to a differential sensitivity of real estate prices to interest rates.
+Combining the estimates in the figure with statistics on the value of housing assets suggests that a one percentage point reduction in the policy rate increases the value of housing assets by 6-9%, slightly more at the top than at the bottom.39 Thus, the results suggest that the gradient in the estimated effects is mainly due to high-income households owning more real estate (relative to their disposable income) and to a lesser extent due to a differential sensitivity of real estate prices to interest rates.40 middle of the income distribution.
+The difference between the estimated effect before and after taxes and government transfers is consistent with high combined tax rates on employment for low-wage workers: when the unemployed transition into low-wage employment, they lose generous unemployment benefits and pay high marginal taxes on the modest income gain.